zaskale/rpi-docker-emby-server/README.md

 `sudo apt upgrade`

-Connect external SSD and check if it's dedected by OS:
+Connect external SSD and check if it's dedected by OS.
+Take note of the device (e.g. /dev/sda1):

 `sudo fdisk -l`